Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Main Results and Discussion

 \end{assumption}

 In the discussion that follows, we recall the distinction made in the Introduction between the case of compressible Biot constituents ($c_0>0$) and the incompressible constituents case ($c_0=0$).
-From a formal point of view, taking $c_0=0$ destroys the parabolic nature of the equation, removing a conserved quantity that provides additional temporal regularity.
+From a formal point of view, taking $c_0=0$ destroys the { formal parabolic appearance} of the equation, removing a conserved quantity that provides temporal regularity.

-At this point, we note that several existence results are available for \eqref{system1} and \eqref{system1}$_{\text{lin}}$.
-Let us point out that, in the linear, time-dependent case for $k=k(\mathbf x,t)$, existence of weak solutions was obtained in \cite{indiana} (later exposited in \cite[p.116]{showmono}).
+At this point, we note that several existence results are available for \eqref{system1} and \eqref{system1}$_{\text{gen}}$.
+Let us point out that, in the linear, time-dependent case for \eqref{system1}$_{\text{gen}}$ with { $A(t) = -\nabla \cdot[K(\mathbf x,t)\nabla~]$}, existence of weak solutions was obtained in \cite{indiana} (later exposited in \cite[p.116]{showmono}).
 The conditions for existence in these references are quite general and permit $c_0\ge 0$.
-Moreover, uniqueness results are available with the additional hypothesis that $k_t \in L^1(0,T;L^{\infty}(\Omega))$.
+Moreover, uniqueness results are available with the additional hypothesis that $K_t \in L^1(0,T;L^{\infty}(\Omega))$.
 (See also the more recent \cite{mikelicplate,ellie} for a poroelastic plate model and construction of weak solutions.)
 The works \cite{auriault, show1} provide an abstract framework for the case of constant permeability $k=const.$, but, in spirit, are close to the linear analysis we present here.
 The reference \cite{auriault} considers only the compressible case $c_0 > 0$ with homogeneous boundary data and no forcing terms; the later \cite{show1} utilizes implicit semigroup theory and accommodates $c_0\ge 0$ as well as more general boundary conditions.
-Again, for constant permeability, \cite{owc} makes additional regularity hypotheses on the data and construct solutions (partially smoother than in Definition \ref{zeroAsol}) in a Galerkin framework.
+Again, for constant permeability, \cite{owc} makes additional regularity hypotheses on the data and { constructs} solutions (partially smoother than in Definition \ref{zeroAsol}) in a Galerkin framework.